WenjiaoYue/copilot/README.md

 _Note: When you make changes, you should refresh that window to apply changes.
 To refresh, open Command Palette (Command+Shift+P on MacOS, or Ctrl+Shift+P on Windows), then choose "Developer: Reload window"_

-## 3. How to use
+## 4. How to use

 ### Switch mode
 Neural Copilot supports both high quality mode (default mode) and fast mode, and allows you to switch between them with one click according to your needs：
 - High quality mode: Using remote server's service
-- Fast mode: Using local local client's service
+- Fast mode: Using local client's service

 To switch between the two modes, you can click on the icon in the upper right corner: